ezcatdb/clinicalcorpus-guidelines/_entity/GeneralRules.md

 There are general rules for entities, as follows:
  - Basically, overlaps should not be allowed, except for entities which needs coreference.
+ - General nouns should be removed from entities, unless they refer to corresponding proper nouns.
  - Usually, articles, such as "a", "an" and "the", should not be included in the entities.

 ~~~ ann